-- Prior Certified Learning is learning that has already been accredited by an awarding body such as Quality and Qualifications Ireland (QQI) or other state recognised universities, colleges/institutes.
-Prior certified learning can also include qualifications awarded by third parties, such as the City & Guilds of London Institute. - Prior Experiential Learning (Non-Certified Learning) is learning acquired through experience or learning achieved from non-accredited bodies, e.g. learning acquired in the workplace, learning gained from voluntary/community activities or learning gained from experience working in the home.
+Prior Certified Learning is learning that has already been accredited by an awarding body such as Quality and achieved from non-accredited bodies, e.g. learning acquired in the workplace, learning gained from voluntary/community activities or learning gained from experience working in the home.